altvec/spotinoti/README.md

 # Run as daemon

 If you want to have this tool running as a daemon process, which starts automatically, you can use launchctl and the included plist.
 However, I do not recommend doing this because the script is very crude and Spotify API has rate limits.
-Pull-quests are welcome.
+Pull requests are welcome.

 Anyway, to have it running as a deamon, fill the included `com.altvec.spotinoti.plist` with your Spotify API credentials, copy file into `~/Library/LaunchAgents/`, then execute: